Designations Congruent with Things: Chapter 14

 “I would have done it at any cost,” Hermann whispers, looking at the far wall.

-“But you didn’t,” Hermann says.
-“You didn’t skip it.”
-His eyebrows pull together, as he remembers himself from outside his body and inside Newton’s, wedged into a seat at the back of the room, ragingly hung over, his thumb hooked under his jaw, two fingers pressing against his temple, the knuckles of his ring finger digging into the corner of his mouth.
+“But you didn’t.
+You didn’t skip it.”
+Hermann’s eyebrows pull together, as he remembers himself from outside his body and inside Newton’s, wedged into a seat at the back of the room, ragingly hung over, his thumb hooked under his jaw, two fingers pressing against his temple, the knuckles of his ring finger digging into the corner of his mouth.

 “You too,” Newton replies.

-He doesn’t understand the memory, can’t be sure if Newton’s tension was real, was actually how the man had felt in that moment, or whether the fidelity of Newton’s remembered experience is now infected with Hermann’s own memory of the same event—behind the podium, a wireless microphone clipped to his collar, uncomfortable at the idea of public speaking, as he always was, but, for once, feeling his own fears subsumed beneath the importance of the material he needed to communicate.
+He doesn’t understand the memory, can’t be sure if Newton’s tension was real, was actually how the man had felt in that moment, or whether the fidelity of Newton’s remembered experience is now infected with Hermann’s own memory of the same event—behind the podium, a wireless microphone clipped to his collar, uncomfortable at the idea of public speaking, as he always, always was, but, for once, feeling his own fears subsumed beneath the importance of the material he needed to communicate.

 “Were you anxious?”
 Hermann asks.
 “Were you anxious on my behalf?”

-“No,” Newt says.
+“No,” Newton says.
 “Yes.
 No. You get very anxious, man, it’s catching.
 A little bit.
 But not really.
 Look, it was memorable, that’s all.”
 He tries to run a hand through his hair and makes no headway through gel-petrified disarray.
 “Ugh, what did they put in my hair?
 Glue?”

-“Myeah,” Newton says slowly.
+“Myeeaaaah,” Newton says reluctantly.

 “No,” Newton replies.
 “No. That would be weird, why would you even ask me that?
 Showering is great.
 Hygiene is important.
 Glue is less good.
 Glue is not preferred.
 Did we buy a razor?
 I’m going to shower right now, actually.
-Do you think the PPDC is going to send us our stuff?
+Do you think the PPDC will send us our stuff?
 Do you think we should ask for it, or is that just opening lines of communication that would better be left shut?
 Not that I don’t enjoy the lifestyle of an itinerant intellectual rover, but I could use more than two outfits, and I liked guitar number four, dude, and last time I saw it, it was leaning against the south wall of the lab.
 Do you think anyone will water my plants?
 Where are my glasses?”

 “You do not need your glasses to take a shower,” Hermann says.

-I will do that,” Hermann says.
+“I will do that,” Hermann informs him.

 “You’re going to throw up,” Newton says.